edgeimpulse/courseware-embedded-machine-learning/README.md

 Much of the material found in this repository is curated from a collection of online courses with permission from the original creators.
 You are welcome to take the courses (as professional development) to learn the material in a guided fashion or refer students to the courses for additional learning opportunities.

- * [Introduction to Embedded Machine Learning](https://www.coursera.org/learn/introduction-to-embedded-machine-learning) - Coursera course by Edge Impulse that introduces neural networks and deep learning conceps and applies them to embedded systems.
+ * [Introduction to Embedded Machine Learning](https://www.coursera.org/learn/introduction-to-embedded-machine-learning) - Coursera course by Edge Impulse that introduces neural networks and deep learning concepts and applies them to embedded systems.
 Hands-on projects rely on training and deploying machine learning models with Edge Impulse.
 Free with optional paid certificate.
  * [Copmuter Vision with Embedded Machine Learning](https://www.coursera.org/learn/computer-vision-with-embedded-machine-learning) - Follow-on Coursera course that covers image classification and object detection using convolutional neural networks.
 Hands-on projects rely on training and deploying models with Edge Impulse.
 Free with optional paid certificate.
  * [Tiny Machine Learing (TinyML)](https://www.edx.org/professional-certificate/harvardx-tiny-machine-learning) - EdX course by [Vijay Reddi](https://scholar.harvard.edu/vijay-janapa-reddi), [Laurence Moroney](https://laurencemoroney.com/), [Pete Warden](https://petewarden.com/), and [Lara Suzuki](https://larissasuzuki.com/).
 Hands-on projects rely on Python code in Google Colab to train and deploy models to embedded systems with TensorFlow Lite for Microcontrollers.
 Paid course.